jimniels/blog/src/client/posts/2019-08-12-designing-and-engineering-progressive-disclosure.md

 In particular, note the decline in resources requested: from 1.2MB to 452KB!

 But even more than all this technical stuff (fast/slow load speed, high/low bandwidth, etc) this is a philisophical change.
 Rather than “here’s what you asked for, _as well as_ a million other things just in case you’re interested”—i.e. the philosophy of engagement—this is “here’s the essentials, there’s more if you want it”—i.e. progressive disclosure.
 This is a restaurant now, not a buffet.
 You want more?
-Sure, we have it but you have to ask (click) for it.
+Sure, I’ve got more for you, but you’ll have to ask (click) for it.

 ![Animated gif depicting the ‘show more’ functionality of the new icon view page for iosicongallery]({{site.imageurl}}/2019/progressive-disclosure-new-page.gif)